 How Can I Learn More About MI?

-If you are interested in learning more about MI, several resources are available.
+Several resources are available if you are interested in learning more about MI.
 For example, you could read books or articles on the subject or look for online courses or training programs.
 Alternatively, you could speak to a counselor or therapist who is experienced in using this approach.